thecredibleway/thecredibleway-com/docs/faq/questions/does-the-bible-allow-slavery.md

 slaves were to be set free after six years of service, *"If you buy a Hebrew servant, he is to serve you for six years.
 But in the seventh year, he shall go free, without paying anything."*
-[Slaves were to be treated fairly, receive their just wages, were not to work during the Sabbath, and not to be treated harshly or severely harmed](https://www.dbu.edu/mitchell/early-modern-resources/biblesla.html) ([Exod 20:10](https://www.biblegateway.com/passage/?search=Exo%2020%3A10&version=NKJV), [Job 31:13-15](https://www.biblegateway.com/passage/?search=Job%2031%3A13-15&version=NKJV), [Deut 24:14-15](https://www.biblegateway.com/passage/?search=Deut%2024%3A14-15&version=NKJV),
+[Slaves were to be treated fairly, receive their just wages, were not to work during the Sabbath and not to be treated harshly or severely harmed](https://www.dbu.edu/mitchell/early-modern-resources/biblesla.html) ([Exod 20:10](https://www.biblegateway.com/passage/?search=Exo%2020%3A10&version=NKJV), [Job 31:13-15](https://www.biblegateway.com/passage/?search=Job%2031%3A13-15&version=NKJV), [Deut 24:14-15](https://www.biblegateway.com/passage/?search=Deut%2024%3A14-15&version=NKJV),